That-Git/LAGlasgowBusiness.doc/README.md

 | Holiday to Florida   |              |
 | Life saving medicine |              |
 | Jewellery            |              |
 Businesses exist to look after or satisfy these NEEDS and WANTS.
-They make goods such as food products, shoes, clothes and electrical goods.
-Some businesses exist to provide services like transport, hairdressing, banking, fast-food take-away and holidays.
+They make <ins>goods</ins> such as food products, shoes, clothes and electrical goods.
+Some businesses exist to provide <ins>services</ins> like transport, hairdressing, banking, fast-food take-away and holidays.
 | Goods            | Services         |
 | :--------------: | :--------------: |
 | Cars             | Hairdressing     |